Introduction to Bluetooth

 Types of Bluetooth

-There are different types of Bluetooth according to its different applications, such as Bluetooth headset, In-car Bluetooth headset, Strea Headset, Bluetooth equipped printer, Bluetooth enables the webcam, Bluetooth GPS and Bluetooth camera.
-Bluetooth has a different version which is applied for many types of equipment.
+There are different types of Bluetooth according to its different applications, such as Bluetooth headset, In-car Bluetooth headset, Strea Headset, Bluetooth equipped printer, it enables the webcam, Bluetooth GPS and Bluetooth camera.
+It has a different version which is applied for many types of equipment.

 Below are the given types of Bluetooth: